Patriotism (1966 film): Chapter 3: The Final Love

 This is as pure and passionate as a ritual conducted before the gods.
 They are able for the first time in their lives to reveal unabashedly their most secret desires and passions.
 First the Lieutenant and then Reiko, who has lost all her shyness in the face of death, bids loving farewell to every smallest detail of the other's flesh.

 Accepting that they are about to die, Reiko and the Lieutenant make love.
 They are sent together in the deepest of ecstasies.
 As they copulate, Reiko kisses the flesh of the Lieutenant and many sensual shots show closeups of their naked bodies entwined.
 It's an abstract montage of faces, arms, and torsos in sometimes extreme close-up, recalling slightly Teshigahara.
 The scene ends with them both reclined naked like Grecian statues.

 Chapter 4: The Lieutenant commits Hara-kiri

 The lieutenant commits hara-kiri with the assistance of his wife Reiko.
-As he stabs himself with the sword, spit forms in his mouth and his stomach lets loose a torrent of blood.
+As he stabs himself with the sword, spit forms in his mouth and his stomach lets loose a torrent of blood and entrails.